alixedi/ubuild-jekyll/car-theory-untangled.md

 - template: content-feature
   block: feature-1
   media_alignment: Right
-  headline: We will tell you when you are ready
+  headline: Simplicity is the key
-  content: Get cracking with the practice and mock tests and keep an eye on the progress
+  content: It's right there in the name.
+Untangled means an app you can fire-up on
-    rings on the home screen.
+    your commute, while waiting for your kettle to boil or while your partner is watching Strictly (don't).<br><br>Get cracking with the practice and mock tests and keep an eye on the progress rings on the home screen.
 When the rings are about to close, you are ready.
 Go book that test.
   media:
     image: "/uploads/2020/12/24/car-home.png"
     alt_text: car home